JasterV/jaster.xyz/src/content/blog/RcMapRust.md

         }
     }

-    pub fn insert(&mut self, key: K, value: V) {
+    pub fn insert(&mut self, key: K, value: V) -> V {
-        let _ = self.inner.insert(key, (1, value));
+        let _ = self.inner.insert(key, (1, value.clone()));
+        value
     }
 }
 ```

-First the obvious:
+What are we doing here:

-- When inserting a new key-value pair we will insert it with a reference count of 1.
+- When inserting a new key-value pair we insert it with a reference count of 1 and return it.

 - Whenever we fetch an entry, we increment the reference count by 1.

-But now a few problems arise:
+But there is a problem:

-- When inserting a pair, the reference count should automatically go down to 0 because after it completes no one is holding a reference to it!

 - When we get a value we increment the reference counter, but how will the counter be decremented?
 How can we track that the value that was fetched gets dropped?

 ### Implementing the `ObjectRef`

-We need a way to encapsulate the values we return to the caller in a way that when they get dropped, 2 things happen:
+We need a way to encapsulate the values we return to the caller in a way that when they get dropped, two things happen:

 - The reference count gets decremented by 1.
 - If the count hits 0, we clean up the entry from the map.

-I decided to call this "wrapper" `ObjectRef`, which sounded generic enough to me to be a valid name.
+To implement this behavior I created a type named `ObjectRef`, which sounds generic enough to me for its purpose.

-The mentioned behavior of an `ObjectRef` naturally implies that it will need write access to the internal map stored by `RcMap`.
+The mentioned behavior of an `ObjectRef` naturally implies that it will need write access to the internal hashmap.

 To be able to do that, we need 2 things: